aalniak/R-STDP-based-SNN/reports/technical_report.md

-We benchmark this against the classical linear reservoir-computing readout, an off-chip surrogate-gradient SNN, and a GRU reference, and we quantify spike activity, parameter counts and quantization robustness — the quantities that actually matter for an eventual Loihi-2 port.
+We benchmark this against the classical linear reservoir-computing readout, an off-chip surrogate-gradient SNN, and a GRU reference, and we quantify spike activity, parameter counts and quantization robustness.

 ## 2. Architecture